ktshacx/KTScoin/doc/build-windows.md

 ---------

 <a name="footnote1">1</a>: There is currently a bug in the 64 bit Mingw-w64 cross compiler packaged for WSL/Ubuntu Xenial 16.04 that
-causes two of the litecoin executables to crash shortly after start up.
+causes two of the garlicoin executables to crash shortly after start up.
 The bug is related to the -fstack-protector-all g++ compiler flag which is used to mitigate buffer overflows.
 Installing the Mingw-w64 packages from the Ubuntu 17 distribution solves the issue, however, this is not an officially supported approach and it's only recommended if you are prepared to reinstall WSL/Ubuntu should